mlswg/mls-architecture/draft-ietf-mls-architecture.md

 The Authentication Service (AS) has to provide two functionalities:

-1. authenticate the Credentials (i.e. the identity/signature keypair)
+1. authenticate the credentials (i.e. the identity/signature keypair)
    used in a group
-2. authenticate messages sent in groups given the signature over the message and the sending member's Credential
+2. authenticate messages sent in groups given the signature over the message and the sending member's credential

 The AS is considered an abstract layer by the MLS specification, part of this service could be, for instance, running on the members'